TheOdinProject/curriculum/new_course/1_programming_fundementals/problem_solving.md

 end
 ~~~

-We are using the modulus operator (`%`) here to divid the current number by three, if you recall from a previous lesson the modulus operator returns the remainder of a division.
+We are using the modulus operator (`%`) here to divide the current number by three, if you recall from a previous lesson the modulus operator returns the remainder of a division.
 So if a remainder of 0 is returned from the division it means the `current_number` is divisible by 3.

 After this change the program will now output this when you run it: